FIELD TRIPS 2017

 Targets: Green Parakeet, Red-crowned Parrot.

-Targets: Ducks, Waders, shorebirds, raptors, Cassin’s Sparrow, wintering Sparrows.
+Targets: Waterfowl, herons and egrets, shorebirds, raptors, Cassin’s Sparrow, wintering sparrows.

 *RANCHO LOMITAS AND LAS ESTRELLAS